MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-Team.md

 ```

 ### -DisplayName
-Specify this parameter to return teams with the provided displayname as a filter.
-As displayname is not unique, multiple values can be returned.
+Specify this parameter to return teams with the provided display name as a filter.
+As the display name is not unique, multiple values can be returned.
 Note that this filter value is case-sensitive.

 ```yaml
 Type: String